sukoneck/resume/index.md

 <span style="font-family:Didot; font-size:2em;">Experience</span><br />

-**Senior Cloud and Infrastructure Consultant,  West Monroe Partners,  Seattle WA,  Sept 2014 - June 2019**<br />
+**Senior Cloud and Infrastructure Consultant**,  West Monroe Partners,  Seattle WA,  Sept 2014 - June 2019

 As a senior consultant at a mid-size business and technical consulting firm, I was responsible for executing technical and strategic infrastructure focused consulting engagements and promoting the growth and mentorship of my team.

  * Awarded the west coast offices' Consultant of the Year and selected for a mentorship program with executive leadership